b0o/Mulberry/README.md

 Mulberry is a single-file Lua BDD library for testing Neovim plugins.
 Its goal is to make testing your plugins as easy and delicious as possible.

-**Mulberry is still in alpha.
-Its API will change, a lot!
-Don't use it yet!**

 An example Mulberry test suite:

 ```lua